research-ag/radix-sort/README.md

 If recursion happens, for example because of non-uniform key input, then the memory use can increase depending on the bucket sizes.

-Bucket sort can be faster than radix sort because sorting small buckets is highly optimised with inlined code.
+Bucket sort can be faster than radix sort because sorting small buckets is highly optimized with inlined code.
 This is most noticeable on input with uniformly distributed keys.
 Hence, bucket sort is the recommended algorithm choice in the case of uniformly distributed keys.